 Chapter 4 – “Looking Ahead” was held the week of October 16.
 This fourth set of open houses represented the final chapter, the draft action plan, determined by feedback from the public.
 It was focused on implementation and next steps, relying on feedback from the public about the final preferred vision for the Canal.

 These community open houses have been just one piece of the puzzle.
 Through community and civic organizations, strategic input sessions, and by tapping into existing events, the Conservancy has embraced an all-encompassing outreach approach to help write the story of the future of the Canal.
-View the open house presentations and summaries to the right.
+View the open house presentations and summaries to the right, and the resulting Community Vision by clicking here.